-Erez Yoeli is a research scientist at MIT’s Sloan School of Management, where he directs the Applied Cooperation Team.
+Erez Yoeli is a research scientist at MIT’s Sloan School of Management, where he directs the Applied Cooperation Initiative.
 His research focuses on altruism: understanding how it works and how to promote it.
 He collaborates with governments, nonprofits, and companies to apply these insights to address real-world challenges like increasing energy conservation, improving antibiotic adherence, reducing smoking in public places, and promoting philanthropy.

 Erez is the coauthor of Hidden Games, which is based on the undergraduate Game Theory course he co-teaches at Harvard.
 He regularly publishes theoretical and applied academic research articles, and also shares his research through frequent talks, including a TedXCambridge 2018 talk with over two million views, as well as through featured articles in the New York Times, the Economist, Quartz, StatNews, and Behavioral Scientist.
 His research has been profiled nationally and internationally in publications like TIME and the Huffington Post.